RallyTechServices/attribute-allocation-by-project/README.md

  * Feature 2
  * Feature 3

-#####Rally Tool Training
- * Feature 5

-*Feature 6 will not be included in the chart data becuase it resides in a project that is a Project Level 1 project and the chart is only showing features bucketed by Project Level 2*
+ * Feature 5 will not be included in the chart data becuase it resides in a project that is ourside the scope of the currently selected project.
+ * Feature 6 will not be included becuase it resides at the current project level and cannot be bucketed.

+###Notes

+If an artifact has a null attribute value, then it will inherit the value from it's parent.

+Artifacts with Null values are included in the chart.
+To calculate datasets for only artifacts with a populated attribute field, add a query to the app settings.
+For example, if the attribute field is "Investment Category" and we want to exclude artifacts with an investment category of "none" (the equivalent to null for InvestmentCategory field), then add the following query:

+((InvestmentCategory != "None") OR (Parent.InvestmentCategory != "None"))

+Note that the Parent is added to the query as an OR so that we don't exclude features that inherit the investment category from their parents.

 ###App Settings:
 ######Project Level
-  The project level to bucket artifacts into.
+  The relative project level to bucket artifacts into.

 ######Artifact Type
   the objects that represent the data in the chart.

 ######Artifact Field
   The field on the artifact type object that represents the attribute.
 The values for this field will be the series.

+######Sum Field
+  The field to sum to calculate the percentage.
+To  total the feature count, select "Feature Count".
+Other options are Preliminary and Refined Estimates, and Leaf Story count/Estimate fields.

 ######Show Project Classification
   Show the rendered project classification on the chart.
 Project classification is a custom field on the Project Object.